- Air Crash Sites

 Gunstone Brothers Graves, The Somme.

 These are the graves of two brothers from Sheffield who died together on the first day of the Battle of the Somme, July 1st 1916.
 They are buried where they fell which is the tradition of British and Commonwealth armed forces.
+Note these two graves are not actually next to each other, this is two photos joined together.

 The manner of recruitment during WW1 saw the formation of Pals Battalions where brothers, friends and workmates from one town all joined up together, trained together and, when they left their trenches and marched into a hail of machine gun bullets, they died together.
 The result was that entire towns and villages lost many of their young men in one day.